RILL lesson structure

 Passage of the day

-Read the passage (aimed at instructional level) with the instructor.
+Read the passage with the instructor.

 Depending on the child’s level, they may read aloud independently or shared with the instructor.
 The passage contains the two Words of the Day and so the child is also exposed to the written form of these words in text.